I’ve been a paying customer for WestHost for the last 37 months. During that time, I’ve monitored their performance – avg. load time and uptime.

 1. Uptime Right Below Industry Average

-Over the past twelve months and they had an average uptime of 99.93 percent (just below the industry average of 99.94%.
-They’ve been OK over the past few months to be honest, but one bad month led to bad statistics – in February they had an uptime of 99.34%.
+Over the past eight months and they had an average uptime of 99.83 percent (.11 below the industry average of 99.94%).
+They’ve been OK over the past few months to be honest, but a couple of slow months led to bad statistics – January, September, October and November been pretty poor.

 - March average uptime: 99.99%